thomasantony/enjomitch-orbiter/TransX/doc/TransX/TransX readme.txt

 SW locks/unlocks the graph, whilst allowing you to move the variable selection as before.

-Some functionality from the old MFD's Encounter view (surface bases) is presently lost.
-Use the Encounter MFD for now as a workaround.

 Each stage has a PLAN associated with it.
 The MFD will normally auto-select the best plan for you, (although it is possible to change it if you have to).
 The plan is designed to help you plan your course through the stage.